lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/Recovery-after-Shutdown/Recovery-after-Shutdown.rst

 .. admonition:: Important

    - Every time you go to AuxTel building do not forget to follow the :ref:`Safety Entry to AuxTel <Safe-entry-to-AuxTel-Overview>` guidelines.
-   - You need to use a pointed obtect to press the reset button and reset the cRIOs.
+   - You need to use a pointed object to press the reset button and reset the cRIOs.
    - If you need to restart multiple systems that require activating the safety gate bypass, activate it at the beginning and deactivate it once the recovery process for all required systems is complete.

 .. _AuxTel-Recovery-after-Shutdown-Post-Condition: